josdem/hugo/content/techtalk/cicd/jenkins_shell_execution.md

 categories = ["techtalk", "code"]
 +++

 In this technical post we will cover required configuration we need to setup in our servers in order to execute shell commands or shell scripts using [Jenkins](https://jenkins.io/).
-You can execute shell in Jenkins as build steps like this.
+You can execute shell in Jenkins as a build step like this.

 ```bash
 echo "Hello World!"